Kazys Škirpa: Later life

-After the war, he went to Paris and from there to Dublin, where he taught Russian at the University of Dublin.
+After the war, he went to Paris and from there to Dublin, where he taught Russian at Trinity College Dublin.
 In 1949, he emigrated to the United States.
 He worked at the Library of Congress.
-His memoir about the 1941 independence movement was published in 1975.
+His memoir about the 1941 independence movement, Uprising for the Restoration of Lithuania's Sovereignty, was published in 1975.
 Originally interred in Washington, D.C., his remains were returned to Kaunas in June 1995, where he was reburied in Petrašiūnai Cemetery.
-The state-sponsored ceremony included honor guards at Vytautas the Great War Museum and speeches by then Lithuanian Prime minister Adolfas Šleževičius and Defense Minister Linas Linkevičius.
+The state-sponsored ceremony included honor guards at Vytautas the Great War Museum and speeches by then Lithuanian Prime Minister Adolfas Šleževičius and Defense Minister Linas Linkevičius.